savanna-brown/EEB_5300_GROUP3/README.md

 <br><br>
 #### OR Gene Screening

 We also used **DIAMOND** (v2.1.8; Buchfink et al., 2021) to perform sequence similarity searches of OR genes in our selected proteomes.
-A DIAMOND database was built from a curated set of *Polistes* odorant receptor (OR) proteins from Zhou et al. (2015).
+A DIAMOND database was built from a curated set of *Polistes* odorant receptor (OR) proteins from Legan et al. (2021).
 Each target species’ protein FASTA file was aligned against this database using the `blastp` mode with default parameters to identify putative OR genes. <br><br>

 #### Diamond databasing of curated Polistes OR protein set